 - Respiratory Viruses, P-03082: An informative fact sheet explaining the similarities and differences between different respiratory viruses.

 - Respiratory Illness Vaccine Promotion Toolkits: Toolkits for health care providers, local and Tribal health departments, people who are pregnant, and K-12 schools and early care and education programs regarding the importance and promotion of respiratory illness vaccination.

 - Wash Your Hands!, P-01710: Flyer with instructions on how to properly wash hands.

-Resources can be ordered for free from the Department of Health Services (DHS).
+Resources can be ordered for free.
 Here's how:

-- Download the Microsoft Word document F-80025A (this can be used to order multiple forms/publications).
+- Download the Microsoft Word document F-80025A (Word) this form can be used to order multiple forms/publications.

 - Complete the form by tabbing through the input fields, not by using the return or enter key.

 - Email the completed form to the DHS forms managers.